phosxd/MC-Shard/README.md

 - `/thru`: Teleport through a wall 3 blocks or less thick.
 - `/drain`: Remove liquid blocks in a radius.
 - `/push`: Pushes an entity towards the location.
 Cannot be applied to items.
 May be unreliable when applied to players.
-- `/enflame`: Sets entities on fire.
+- `/enflame`: Set entities on fire.
+Enflame with 0 time to remove fire.
-- `/deflame`: Removes fire from entities.
 - `/freeze`: Freezes an entity so it cannot move or turn.
 Freeze with 0 time to unfreeze.
 - `/explode`: Create an explosion.
 - `/repair`: Repair the item in your hand.
 - `/dupe`: Duplicate the item in your hand.
+- `/rename`: Rename entities or held items.

 # Upcoming Modules:
 Join the Discord to see more potential modules.
 There are plently more modules that I have not listed here or on the Discord because either I am not sure I want to make it, or it may only be possible with Beta-APIs.